 Editor's note: The interface between the EIF and OAM may need coordination with SA WG5.

-Editor's note: Whether Roaming is supported is FFS.
+NOTE 2: The functionality of interface N113 is not specified in this release.

-Editor's note: The reference point name will be changed later.
+In this release, the Roaming architecture for Energy Efficiency and Energy Saving is not supported.